Monday, June 8, 2026

 REUTERS/Shannon Stapleton

-NEW YORK — New York City Mayor Zohran Mamdani is set to announce Thursday that he negotiated 1,000 tickets from FIFA that will only cost residents $50 each.
+NEW YORK — New York City Mayor Zohran Mamdani announced Thursday that he negotiated 1,000 tickets from FIFA that will cost residents only $50 each.

-New Jersey is hosting eight matches, including the tournament final, which is not part of the program jointly run by Mamdani’s administration and the local host committee.
+New Jersey is hosting eight matches including the tournament final, which is not part of the program jointly run by Mamdani’s administration and the local host committee.
+Mamdani said Thursday that no taxpayer funding is going toward the ticket program.
 The tickets are coming from the host committee’s batch of purchased tickets, but the deal still needed FIFA’s approval, The Athletic reported.
 There will be no income verification or requirement that someone is a soccer fan to qualify, only that they live in New York City.

-Mamdani is set to make the announcement Thursday morning in New York City’s Little Senegal neighborhood.
-Senegal, which will play two group stage matches in New Jersey, is under a travel ban from the Trump administration that partially limits visitors, including some World Cup fans.
+Mamdani made the announcement Thursday morning in New York City’s Little Senegal neighborhood.
+Senegal, which will play two group-stage matches in New Jersey, is under a travel ban from the Trump Administration that partially limits visitors including some World Cup fans.

 Mamdani, a longtime soccer fan, has criticized FIFA’s ticket prices since before his inauguration in January.
 His administration has referenced its “active negotiations” with FIFA throughout the spring.